runlikeforrestgump/emacs/README.md

 You'll notice that some commands are grouped by similar prefix keys or prefix or suffix names; for example, a lot of window-based key sequences start with <code>C-x 4</code> and a lot of frame-based commands start with <code>C-x 5</code>.
 This makes it a little easier to remember things.

+To repeat a command, you can use <code>C-x z</code> (<code>M-x repeat</code>).
+Repeating a command uses the same arguments that were used before; it does not read new arguments each time.
+To repeat the command more than once, type additional 'z''s: each 'z' repeats the command one more time.
+Repetition ends when you type a character other than 'z', or press a mouse button.

 ## Invoking Commands by Key Sequence